BestTimesToVisit.com Logo

 culture

 Respect local customs by dressing modestly when visiting villages or religious sites; cover your shoulders and knees.
-A friendly 'Salama' (hello) goes a long way, and learning a few basic Malagasy phrases will be greatly appreciated by the locals.
-Always ask permission before taking photos of people.
+A friendly 'Salama' (hello) goes a long way, and learning a few basic Malagasy phrases will be greatly appreciated.
+Remember that 'mora mora' (slowly, slowly) is the island's pace of life, so embrace patience and don't rush interactions.

 food